 - Leak proof magnetic drive system

-The kinetic road machine is one of the more expensive units in this category and has an estimated price range of $320 – $370.
+The kinetic road machine is one of the more expensive units in this category with and list price of $379.00 although it can usually be found at sub $300 level (see latest prices at amazon.com).
 With price come features and solid quality, and this is our overall favorite among all trainers reviewed here.

 Likes and Dislikes